The Sun Painting

 Drafting

-The first step in our creative process is to brainstorm devices that can transmit messages from the sun.
+The first stage of our creative process was to generate ideas for devices that could transmit messages from the sun.

 Concept Development

-After deciding on two main focuses, the group begins to elaborate on the system and design of the two devices.
+After identifying two main directions, our team refined the system and began shaping the design of the two devices.

 Final Draft

-The final sketches are drawn after several rounds of testing.
+The final sketches were completed after multiple iterations and rounds of testing.

 Modeling & Testing